sundeepbassi/The-Wellbeing-Retreat/README.md

  #### Other General Project Advice

  The project was challenging and rewarding.
 I think keeping it simple was very useful as it gave me a sense of direction and a flow.

+ #### Acknowledgements

+ I would like to thank my mentor Excellence LLesanmi for pushing me to do my best and to do it with excellence.

+ I would like to thank the Student Care team at the Code Institute for there ongoing support.

+ I would like to thank the tutors on the tutorial team for their support.

+ I would like to thank the Slack community for their ongoing support.

+ I would also like to thank family and friends for their encouragement and support.